grassmudhorses/vader-go/README.md

 ## Roadmap

-1. Full feature parity with the original VADER-Sentiment-Analysis python tool
+1. Full feature parity with the original VADER-Sentiment-Analysis python tool (50% complete)
-2. Allow users to load lexicon information from any source
+2. Allow users to load lexicon information from any source (0% complete)
-3. Implement various sentiment calculations
+3. Emoji support (0% complete)